Pop quiz: which fictional office team most resembles your own?

 Remember that meetings should focus on empowering teams to tackle projects, not bore them to death.

-And once a project is in progress, you’ll probably need to decide how you’re going to keep in touch beyond traditional meetings.
+Once a project is in progress, you’ll probably need to decide how you’re going to keep in touch beyond traditional meetings.

 To keep time-wasting to a minimum, consider having virtual meetings or quick stand-ups to avoid long, drawn-out snooze-fests.
 There’s no need to drag something out an hour that can be accomplished in five minutes.
+Virtual meetings allow for speedy setup while the ability to have a quick chat eliminates the need for some meetings entirely.

 5. Encourage your workers to be open and transparent

 Conventional wisdom tells us that employees fear confrontation.
 But nobody should be afraid to speak up when there’s a problem or disagreement.
-Frequent check-ins and status updates can help encourage openness while nipping bigger problems in the bud.
+Frequent check-ins and status updates encourage openness while nipping bigger problems in the bud.

 Like the “friends don’t lie” credo in Stranger Things, teams should encourage each other to be open and honest: